tractr/boilerplate-slim-php/README.md

 Please refer to [Hapify Best Practices](https://www.hapify.io/documentation/best-practices) to learn more about Git patches within Hapify context.

+## Documentation

+Once the API has been generated, open the file `API.md`.

 ## Advanced Integration

 This boilerplate includes the following modules